tonyredondo/debugger-mcp-server/JSON_REPORT_AUDIT_6239b1aa.md

 `topFunction` is computed from:
 - `thread list` headers (often truncated or placeholder-y), and/or
-- the first frame in `bt all` (which can be `[JIT Code @ ...]`), and was not re-selected after enrichment/merging with a “meaningful” frame policy.
+- the first frame in `bt all` (which can be `[JIT Code @ ...]`), and was not re-selected after late-stage SP-based stack merging reorders frames.

 ### Final solution implemented
 - Implemented deterministic “meaningful top frame” selection that: